 Should you have to cancel less than 30 days in advance we unfortunately have to charge for one night stay unless we are able to re-book the room with another guest.

-We meet our guests for pickup at the Divers Paradise hotel/Pier 19 restuarnt on the main street in Bocas town at 2 pm for our shuttle service.
+We meet our guests in Bocas town at 2 pm for our shuttle service.
+Please send us a Whatsapp and we can confirm the pick up location.
 Check out is 10:30 am and our shuttle departs at time back to town.
-This is a short 2 minute taxi ride or you can walk.
-You may store luggage at the front desk just tell them you are with Dolphin Bay.

 If you need times outside those hours, please contact us for a rate quote.